nstefan/yastwai/docs/agentrules/system.md

 The project uses dedicated rules that are stored in [cursor.mdc](./cursor.mdc).
 These rules include:

-1. **English-Only Content** - All code, comments, and documentation must be in English
+1. **Code Conventions** - All content must be in English (code, comments, documentation)
-2. **Non-Interactive Commands** - Special handling for commands in bot environments
+2. **Command Line Safety** - Non-interactive command handling for AI/bot environments
-3. **Automated Commits** - Guidelines for commit structure and branch management
+3. **Commit Handling** - Preparing commits for user validation and branch management
-4. **Code Quality** - Building, testing, and linting procedures
+4. **Quality Assurance** - Building, testing, and linting procedures
-5. **PR Creation** - Procedures for creating well-structured pull requests
+5. **PR Creation** - Creating well-structured PRs with proper formatting
-6. **User Shorthand Commands** - How to interpret simple user commands like "pr" or "commit"

 For more detailed information, see the [full project rules](./cursor.mdc).